nikzaugg/data-visualisation/Ex03/README.txt

     species: Is a nominal variable and categorical.

 # Question 2: How many features are included in the Iris dataset?
 Which are they?
+    If the attributes are considered as features, then the dataset contains four features.
-    three features, x and y coordinates as well as the name of the flowers
+    If the plot of the dataset is considered, then it has three features x & y coordinate and the color of the circle

 Task 3